-The elements are like components which can be associated in different ways to make a complete UML pictures which is known as diagram.
-So it is very important to understand the different diagrams to implement the knowledge in real life systems.
+The elements are like components which can be associated in different ways to make a complete UML picture, which is known as diagram.
+Thus, it is very important to understand the different diagrams to implement the knowledge in real-life systems.

 Any complex system is best understood by making some kind of diagrams or pictures.
 These diagrams have a better impact on our understanding.
-So if we look around then we will realize that the diagrams are not a new concept but it is used widely in different form in different industries.
+If we look around, we will realize that the diagrams are not a new concept but it is used widely in different forms in different industries.

-We prepare UML diagrams to understand a system in better and simple way.
-A single diagram is not enough to cover all aspects of the system.
-So UML defines various kinds of diagrams to cover most of the aspects of a system.
+We prepare UML diagrams to understand the system in a better and simple way.
+A single diagram is not enough to cover all the aspects of the system.
+UML defines various kinds of diagrams to cover most of the aspects of a system.

 You can also create your own set of diagrams to meet your requirements.
 Diagrams are generally made in an incremental and iterative way.

-There are two broad caetgories of diagrams and then are again divided into sub-categories:
+There are two broad categories of diagrams and they are again divided into subcategories −

 The structural diagrams represent the static aspect of the system.
-These static aspects represent those parts of a diagram which forms the main structure and therefore stable.
+These static aspects represent those parts of a diagram, which forms the main structure and are therefore stable.

-These static parts are represents by classes, interfaces, objects, components and nodes.
-The four structural diagrams are:
+These static parts are represented by classes, interfaces, objects, components, and nodes.
+The four structural diagrams are −

 - Class diagram